Duan-JM/awesome-papers-fewshot/image_classification/README.md

     * Learn a attention(mask) to pay more attention on the part of the images
     * Add transductive inference part
     * Pretty good result on mini-imagenet 80.64 +- 0.35% under ResNet-12 (16 conv layers)
+- [ECCV 2020] ([paper](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123730239.pdf)) Attentive Prototype Few-shot Learning with Capsule Network-based Embedding
+    * Use capsule as its feature extractor
+    * 66%/82% for mini-Imagenet, 69%/86% for tiered-Imagenet
+    * I think it can proof that capsule's efficient for low-resource circumstances.

 #### Proto-Enhanced Methods
 ** Descriptions 01**: They improve classic methods by enrich prototypes